 - If you have freestanding speakers, please face these speakers away from your computer to minimize feedback.

 - If technical difficulties arise with the audio, the tutor will call you.

 - Be sure to give yourself as much time as possible between the session and the due date of the assignment in the event of technical difficulties or service interruption

-- Before your session, review the instructions, videos, and screen shots made available for you the Guide for Using Scribblar or Guide for Using Scribblar.
-These will help you with the login process, as well as with the options for working with your materials.
+- Before your session, review the instructions, videos, and screen shots made available for you.
+Review the Student Guide for Online Tutoring in Word or PDF.
+You may also visit the Center's tutorials for help with the login process, as well as with the additional options for working with your materials.